radius-project/design-notes/recipe/2024-01-global-scope-secret-store.md

       ]
     },
 ```
 With this change we can create a secret store resource before an application or environment is created.

-If user is creating a secretStore of kind kubernetes secret, it is deployed in application/environment namespace depending on the scope.
-But for global scope we can use the `resource` property (which is used to specify the secret ref of the existing secret) to provide namespace and secret name details in this format `<namespace>/<secretname>` .
-If the secretstore is created with global scope then we expect user to provide `resource` details.
+But, if the user is creating a secretStore of kind kubernetes secret, it is deployed in application/environment namespace.
+But for secret resource with global scope use the `resource` property which is used to specify the secret ref of the existing secret to provide namespace and secret name details.
+User is expected to provide these details in `<namespace>/<secretName>` format for secretStore with global scope.

 ```diff
 resource secretStore 'Applications.Core/secretStores@2023-10-01-preview' = {